 There are many ways that the military will "fire" someone for bad performance, misconduct, or some other personal failure.
 Be alert, you have rights.

 An Army instructor was found 'unsuitable' and not allowed to teach.
 Mr. Kornacki worked with our Client to develop evidence in mitigation, extenuation, and rebuttal which was submitted through the Army channels.
-Shortly thereafter our Client was advised that the board found him 'suitable' and recommended to the Army HQ that our Client be allowed to continue to teach.
+Shortly thereafter our Client was advised that the board found him 'suitable' and recommended to the Army HQ that our Client is allowed to continue to teach.

 An AR 15-6 investigation found that an Active Duty NCO sexually harassed another person.
 The client had about 15 years of service.
 The unit proposed him for an administrative separation board.
 Our detailed preparation and investigation of the matter revealed new facts during the board hearing.
 Based on our argument, the Board members consisting of three officers found misconduct but voted to retain the NCO.

-A well prepared presentation by an experienced military defense lawyer can be value added to your defense team.
+A well-prepared presentation by an experienced military defense lawyer can be value added to your defense team.

 A Sailor lost his clearance after receiving non-judicial punishment because the Sailor violated multiple articles of the Uniform Code of Military Conduct, including absence without leave, violating a lawful order, poor performance, and other misconduct.
 We developed substantial evidence in mitigation, extenuation, and rebuttal on the Sailor's behalf and submitted well-documented responses to the statement of reasons.
 The Sailor recently was told that his clearance was restored.

-A well prepared rebuttal by an experienced military lawyer can improve your chances of success.
+A well-prepared rebuttal by an experienced military lawyer can improve your chances of success.
 In a security clearance case, a strong argument about "mitigating factors" can make your case.

 Below we show some of the clients and cases we have dealt with as examples of how we can help you.
 Largely due to the excellent work of Mr. Kornacki we have been able to assist many servicemembers with adverse actions or other administrative matters that have not resulted in a court-martial.
 Mr. Kornacki has developed his skills and technique for a niche area of military law.
 Here is a selection.

-Mr. Kornacki has once again effectively assisted a client rebut a proposal to bar him from dealing with or contracting with any government agency.
+Mr. Kornacki has once again effectively assisted a client to rebut a proposal to bar him from dealing with or contracting with any government agency.
 The support here consisted of preparing a written submission and personal presentation.
-Mr. Kornacki has also been able to advise and assist those who have been barred from base for various reasons.
+Mr. Kornacki has also been able to advise and assist those who have been barred from a base for various reasons.

 Mr. Kornacki has successfully represented at former military member before the Army Discharge Review Board and an Honorable Discharge has been substituted to characterize the clients prior military service.

-Mr. Kornacki recently assisted a E-8 accused of assault, drug use, and drug possession.
+Mr. Kornacki recently assisted an E-8 accused of assault, drug use, and drug possession.
 He was able to work with military counsel and obtain a favorable special court-martial pretrial agreement.
 No punitive discharge was adjudged.
 We were recently advised that the Service will allow him to complete his needed 20 years of service and retire, albeit it one pay-grade lower than expected.

 and involve multiple avenues of redress

 An Army officer received a GOMR.
 We were able to help keep that officer's security clearance.
-After that we were able to help successfully terminate a field directed show cause for retention board, as well as persuade DFAS not to recoup a debt for alleged fraudulent BAH received.
+After that, we were able to help successfully terminate a field directed show cause for retention board, as well as persuade DFAS not to recoup a debt for alleged fraudulent BAH received.
 The latest event is the DASEB has found the GOMR to be unjustly imposed and ordered it removed from the files.

 United States v.
 Officer: Our client’s security clearance is pulled because of adverse information relating to debt and other misconduct.
 The alleged misconduct is based on an administrative investigation.
-Our in-depth investigation and detailed explanation allows our client to regain his top secret security clearance.
+Our in-depth investigation and detailed explanation allow our client to regain his top secret security clearance.

 United States v.
 Federal Employee: Our client’s security clearance is pulled with over 10 reasons listed.
 Through our detailed fact analysis, and thorough investigation, we were able to directly rebut, mitigate, and extenuate each of the reasons.
-The end result is that our client is granted his top secret security clearance back and is allowed to return to work in the same organization, but at a different location.
+The end result is that our client is granted his top-secret security clearance back and is allowed to return to work in the same organization, but at a different location.